HipexBV/DeployConfiguration/README.md

 - CloudFlare flush

 ## Configuration
-1. Composer require the `hipex/deploy-configuration` package.
+1. Composer `require hipex/deploy-configuration --dev` package.
 Only needed when you want to have autocomplete in your `deploy.php` file.
 2. Copy the deploy templates inside the root of your project as `deploy.php`.
 You can find the template in [templates/deploy.php](./templates/deploy.php).